input-output-hk/Alonzo-testnet/README.md

 ## Target Audience

-The exercises are designed to help those who are unfamiliar with the Cardano node to write and submit Plutus scripts on the initial Alonzo Blue and Alonzo White testnets using the node CLI, so that they can develop their own simple DApps.
+The exercises are designed to help those who are unfamiliar with the Cardano node to write and submit Plutus scripts on the Alonzo testnets using the node CLI, so that they can develop their own simple DApps.
 Those who are already familiar with the node may choose to skip some of the earlier exercises, of course.
 Note that there will be no Cardano wallet or Plutus application backend support prior to Alonzo Purple, so functionality will be limited compared with the full Plutus experience.

 ## Useful Resources